-“Yes, Wombie,” you say, “I’d love to buy a ‘sexy, funny, violent thriller’ or a ‘talking animals adventure’ or ‘whatever the hell Cubic Scats is’, but where can I find the different versions of your exciting tales of derring-do?”
+“Yes, Wombie,” you say, “I’ve seen your ‘sexy, funny, violent thriller’ and ‘talking animals adventure’ and ‘whatever the hell Cubic Scats is’, but what other books have you spewed out over the years?”
 Let this page be your guide, delicious reader.
-Note: all paperbacks also available through Amazon, where the postage is likely to be cheaper.

 A Pocketful of Surprises

 “What do you fancy?” said Satan.
 “How about a nice cake?”

 ”You said I could have anything I wanted – why would I ask for cake?”